wallter/custom_new_tab/PRIVACY.md

 ## Third-Party Links

 If you choose to redirect your new tab to a third-party website, such as [https://chat.openai.com](https://chat.openai.com), please note that those websites may have their own privacy policies.
-We recommend reviewing the privacy policies of any third-party websites you visit.
+We would recommend that you review the privacy policies of any third-party websites you visit.

 ## Changes to This Policy